unitaryfund/metriq-client/README.md

 Information on platforms can also be accessed and edited:
 - Platforms can be added with `platform_add` and updated with `platform_update`.
 - A list of platforms can be invoked using `platform_get`.
-- A list of platforms on sorted by how many submission each has using `platform_get_submission_count`.
+- A list of platforms sorted by how many submissions each has using `platform_get_submission_count`.

 ### Tags
 Similarly, with the client, it is possible to get tag information from Metriq.
 This includes being able to get a list of tag items with `tag_get`, or a list of their names with `tag_get_names`.